 The Princeton Program in American Studies, founded in 1943, sponsors teaching, research, and public discussion about the history, literature, art, and cultures of the United States, in ways that transcend the traditional disciplines.

-- The Anschutz Fellow will teach one interdisciplinary undergraduate seminar course for the American Studies Program during this one-semester appointment.
+- The Anschutz Distinguished Fellow will teach one interdisciplinary undergraduate seminar course for the American studies program during this one-semester appointment.
 The seminar will be composed of not more than 15 students, and will meet for three hours weekly over the 12-week teaching semester.

 - The fellow will also deliver at least one public lecture to the University.